Matching Sectors

 • Equipment for nuclear fusion experiments

-Nuclear fusion research is being promoted as one of the leading candidates for a new, carbon-neutral energy source and is attracting attention through the Cabinet Office's Fusion Energy Innovation Strategy.
-We are contributing to the promotion of cutting-edge research by designing and manufacturing equipment for experimental facilities such as the International Thermonuclear Experimental Reactor (ITER), JT-60SA (currently the Quantum Science and Technology Research Development Organization (QST)), and LHD (National Institute for Fusion Science (NIFS)), and supporting their operation and maintenance.
-We are also participating in technical studies as a member of the design team for the "prototype reactor" currently being considered by an all-Japan system, and we are also considering collaboration with startup companies aiming for early power generation with private funding.
+Nuclear fusion is being actively researched and developed as one of the most promising candidates for a new energy source toward achieving carbon neutrality, and it is a technology area attracting increasing attention following the revision of the Cabinet Office’s Fusion Energy Innovation Strategy.
+Hitachi contributes to advancing cutting-edge research by designing and manufacturing core equipment for experimental facilities such as the internationally collaborative reactor ITER, JT-60SA (National Institutes for Quantum Science and Technology (QST)), and LHD (National Institute for Fusion Science (NIFS)), and by supporting their operation and maintenance.
+In addition, we participate in technical studies as part of the design team for the “prototype reactor” currently being considered under an all-Japan framework, and we are also exploring collaboration with startups aiming for early power generation through private funding.

 Nuclear Fusion Experimental Facility (Left: Inside the LHD plasma vacuum vessel (Photo provided by NIFS) / Right: Neutral beam injector power supply test facility for ITER)